Characteristics of a successful entrepreneur: Hands-on involvement

 When you first start your business, it’s easy to be hands-on, because you have to do everything.
 If you’re going solo, you are the one who is pounding the pavement for sales, purchasing or creating the product or service, offering post-sale support, managing accounts payable and receivable, developing the marketing strategy, hiring and managing employees – the list goes on and on.

 As your company grows and you begin to hire more staff or outsource some functions, you may find yourself moving away from the day-to-day functions of running your business.
 This is a positive development, because it means your business is growing.
 But it can be disconcerting.
 Here’s how to make sure you stay in the loop.

-As you grow, it gets more important
+As you grow, being hands-on becomes more important

 It’s a balancing act